 Why Should We Worry About Invasive Species?

-Invasive species also impact our the natural beauty of landscape.
+Invasive species also impact the natural beauty of the landscape.
 They replace our native plants that fish and wildlife depend upon for food and shelter.
-In this way they replace our natural wonders with a weedy and degraded landscape that is less “Oregon-like”.
+In this way, they replace our natural wonders with a weedy and degraded landscape that is less “Oregon-like”.

 So join your friends and neighbors in helping to stop the Silent Invasion!